 As we are a quarantine facility, members of the public are prohibited from bringing any animal(s) onto the grounds or into the car park at any time.
 Pets, leashed or unleashed, are not allowed in the park.
 In hot weather, it is dangerous to leave a pet closed up in a vehicle.
 Please leave your pets at home.
 Service dogs are not permitted.
 This is due to quarantine restrictions and safety risks to Zoo animals and staff, and to the assistance animals and their users.

 Walk, Don't Ride

 Only people in wheelchairs and kids in strollers get to ride around the Zoo.
-Bikes, (including three wheelers for toddlers) scooters, skateboards, roller-shoes/skates/blades, and the like are prohibited.
+Bikes, (including three wheelers for toddlers) scooters, skateboards, wagons, roller-shoes/skates/blades, and the like are prohibited.

 Electric Scooters are permitted, however, while the Aquarium is fully accessible, there are areas within the Zoo grounds that have difficult access due to slopes or gravel paths.

 To decrease fire hazard and ensure the safety and health of visitors, staff, and animals, smoking is not permitted in the public areas at the National Zoo.
-However, there is a designated smoking area behind Meerkats and it the Car Park.
+However, there is a designated smoking area behind Meerkats and in the Car Park.

 Please Don't Feed the Animals

 Our animals have scientifically formulated diets to ensure their health and wellbeing.
 Human food may make them sick.
 Balloons, streamers, confetti or anything that could be a choking hazard for an animal is not permitted on the zoo grounds at any time.